awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-control-access-using-iam-policies-to-create-and-manage-api.md

 + **PUT**, which is primarily used to update resources \(and, although not recommended, can be used to create child resources\)\.
 + **DELETE**, which is used to delete resources\.
 + **PATCH**, which can be used to update resources\.
-+ **HEAD**, which is the same as GET but does not return the resource representation\.
-HEAD is used primarily in testing scenarios\.
-+ **OPTIONS**, which can be used by callers to get information about available communication options for the target service\.

 Some examples of the `Action` expression include:
 + **apigateway:\*** for all API Gateway actions\.